Canada May Invoke Emergencies Act to Limit Pandemic Travel

 Today’s post was triggered by a report from CBC: Garneau won’t rule out invoking Emergencies Act to limit pandemic travel.

-Note that we recently wrote a post entitled: Update on Canadian Travel Restrictions.
-So today’s post is to add onto what was already mentioned there, so if you want a more complete picture, we definitely recommend reading that post first.
+Note that we recently wrote a post entitled: Update on Canadian Travel Restrictions that we recommend that you read first, because today’s post aims to supplement what was mentioned there.

 Highlights